Odd One Out (also called Odd Man Out) is a great game for ESL classrooms. It can also be played alone or with a friend online.

 Incorrect answers have no explanations.
 Try to think of the reasons, and other possible answers, before you check your answer.)

-For a discussion of similarities and differences and the ways we talk and write about them in English (as well as the Latin roots of those words), see Roots of Comparison and Contrast.
+For a discussion of similarities and differences (as well as the Latin roots of the words we use to discuss them), see Roots of Comparison and Contrast.